simonbesnard1/gedidb/doc/user/fundamentals.processor.rst

 3. **Data processing**:

    - Each granule is parsed and processed by the `GEDIGranule` class, which applies quality filtering based on flags like sensitivity and degrade status.
+See :ref:`fundamentals-filters` for more details on the different filters applied.
    - Data from different products is merged using shot numbers as the primary key, resulting in a unified dataset per granule.
    - The processed data is saved as a parquet file for efficient storage and retrieval.